pcuzner/ceph-check-role/README.md

 - overall status is returned to the caller as OK or NOTOK, together with specific error messages for diagnostics
 - in prod mode, 'warnings' become 'errors' which result in an overall NOTOK status
 - for monitor hosts the freespace under /var/lib is checked
+- for iscsi gateway hosts check the OS version (if RHEL), or kernel version for non-RHEL hosts is compatible

 ## Example Output
 Here's an example of the kind of output you can expect.
 You can see the result of the checks in the ```status``` and ```status_msgs``` variables.